The Bishop's Wife: Production

-Production faced a few difficulties.
+The film's production faced several difficulties.
 Producer Samuel Goldwyn replaced director William A. Seiter with Henry Koster to create a completely new film.
 In early previews, audiences disliked the film, so Billy Wilder and Charles Brackett made uncredited rewrites.
-Even so, and even though the premiere of The Bishop's Wife was accompanied by critical success, the film did not initially perform well at the box office.
+Though the premiere of The Bishop's Wife was acclaimed by critics as a success, the film did not initially perform well at the box office.
 Market research showed that moviegoers avoided the film because they thought it was religious.
 As a result, Goldwyn decided to retitle it Cary and the Bishop's Wife for certain US markets, while adding a black text box with the question "Have you heard about CARY AND THE BISHOP'S WIFE?" on posters in markets where the film kept the original title.
 By adding Grant's first name to the title, the film's business increased by as much as 25 percent.

 Location filming was in Minneapolis, Minnesota.
 In the scene in which Dudley conducts the boys' choir, the Charles Gounod composition 'Noël: Montez à Dieu' ('O Sing to God') was performed by the Robert Mitchell Boys Choir.
-The song "Lost April" featured in the film had lyrics written for it by Nat King Cole, who also recorded it.
+Emil Newman and Herbert W. Spencer's melody, "Lost April," was given lyrics by Eddie DeLange and recorded by Nat King Cole.